versusbassz/wp-batcher/README.md

 ## How to use
 Imagine you have 100000 posts in a database, and you need to iterate over them and change somehow.

+Of course, you can't just use `get_posts( [ 'nopaging' => true ] )`,
+because you'll get `Fatal error: memory limit has been exceeded bla bla bla... `.

+So to do the job you need to handle you posts consequentially chunk by chunk (e.g. 100 posts at a time).

 The example of code without using the library:

 ```php